kabircse/sage/docs.md

   3. Third parameter is the value, you can use to retrieve the previous value using old() functions
   4. Fourth parameter is the other attributes as string

-         echo form_input('name','text',old('name'),'class="form-control form-control-sm" id="name" placeholder="Type name" required');
+         echo form_input('name','text',old($inputs,'name'),'class="form-control form-control-sm" id="name" placeholder="Type name" required');

   ###### #Form Textarea:  form_textarea('field_name','value','custom_attributes')
   1. First parameter is the name of the field.
-  2. Third parameter is the value, you can use to retrieve the previous value using old() functions
+  2. Third parameter is the value, you can use to retrieve the previous value using old($inputs,'name') functions, for showing previous value you have to add with parameter to route(). see route section.
   3. Fourth parameter is the other attributes as string